apache/skywalking-java/docs/en/setup/service-agent/java-agent/Application-toolkit-tracer.md

   thread.join();
   ```

-# Tag and log of span
+# Add Span's Tag and Log

 * Use `log` of `SpanRef` instance to record log in span